Fruits of the Spirit

 Picture, Strawberry

-In his first letter to the people of Galatia, Saint Paul explains this.
-He writes, "But the fruit of the (Holy) Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control."
-(Galatians 5:22.
+In his first letter to the people of Galatia, Saint Paul explains: 'But the fruit of the (Holy) Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.'
+(Galatians 5:22).
 Does the order in which the fruits are mentioned matter?
-Yes; in his first letter to the people of Corinth St Paul describes this love as the most important characteristic (1 Corinthians 13:1-13), so we need to know what love is if we are to recognise it and then, if we have Godly love, the other 'fruits' will follow.
-(Return to top)
+Yes; in his first letter to the people of Corinth St Paul describes this love as the most important characteristic (1 Corinthians 13:1-13), so we need to know what love is if we are to recognise it and then, if we have Godly caring love, the other 'fruits' will follow.

 Joy